Clayton Kershaw: 2015 season: 300-strikeout season

-Kershaw picked up his 200th strikeout of the season on August 12, tying Hideo Nomo's 1995 season for the fastest to that mark in Dodgers history at 156 innings.
-This was the sixth straight 200 strikeout season for Kershaw, tying Sandy Koufax for the most in Dodgers franchise history.
-On October 4, Kershaw became the 11th player in Major League history to strike out 300 batters in a season, the first player since Randy Johnson did it in 2002.
+Kershaw picked up his 200th strikeout of the season on August 12, tying Hideo Nomo's 1995 season for the fastest to that mark in Dodgers history at 156 innings; it was also his sixth straight 200-strikeout season.
+On October 4, Kershaw became the 11th player in MLB history to strike out 300 batters in a season, and the first player to do so since Randy Johnson did it in 2002.
 He finished the season with a 16–7 record, a 2.13 ERA, and 301 strikeouts in 232 2/3 innings.
-He led the major leagues in pickoffs, with nine.

-In Game One of the 2015 National League Division Series, Kershaw struck out 11 in 6 2/3 innings but allowed three runs for his fifth straight postseason loss.
+In Game One of the NLDS, Kershaw struck out 11 in 6 2/3 innings but allowed three runs for his fifth straight postseason loss.
 He and New York Mets starter Jacob deGrom were the first pair of starters to each throw at least 11 strikeouts in the same postseason game in MLB history.
-He rebounded in game four, earning the win on three days' rest by allowing one run and three hits against eight strikeouts in seven innings on October 13.
+He rebounded in Game Four, earning the win on three days' rest by allowing one run and three hits against eight strikeouts in seven innings on October 13.
 Kershaw finished third in the National League Cy Young Award voting, placing behind teammate Zack Greinke and eventual winner Jake Arrieta.

 2016 season: Injury-plagued year

 Kershaw made his sixth straight opening day start in 2016 as the Dodgers won 15–0.
-It also marked the first time the Dodgers had won six straight opening day games, all of which he started.
+It also marked the first time the Dodgers had won six straight opening-day games, all of which he started.
 On May 12 against the New York Mets, he struck out 13 while pitching a three-hit complete-game shutout.

 He set an MLB record with six consecutive starts with at least 10 strikeouts and no more than one walk and a club record with six consecutive starts with at least 10 strikeouts.
 He picked up his 100th strikeout on May 29, while only walking five batters within that period.
 That was the lowest walk total for a pitcher reaching 100 strikeouts in the modern era, beating Cliff Lee who had seven walks in the 2010 season.
-On June 30, 2016, Kershaw was placed on the 15-day disabled list due to back pain.
+On June 30, Kershaw was placed on the 15-day disabled list due to back pain.
 He received an MRI, which revealed that there was a mild herniated disc in the back, and received an epidural injection to treat the pain.

-He was named to the 2016 All-Star team but was unable to pitch in the game due to his injury.
-On July 20, the Dodgers shut down Kershaw for an indefinite period of time.
+He was named to the All-Star team but was unable to pitch in the game due to his injury.
+On July 20, the Dodgers shut down Kershaw for an indefinite period.
 He continued to feel discomfort in his back after a simulated game.
 On August 3, Kershaw was transferred to the 60-day disabled list.
 He rejoined the Dodger rotation on September 9.

-He started 21 games in 2016, with a 12–4 record and 1.69 ERA.
-He also struck out 172 batters with only 11 walks.
+He started 21 games in 2016, with a 12–4 record and a 1.69 ERA.
+He also struck out 172 batters with 11 walks in 149 innings pitched.